Vent, don’t stew

 Don’t beat up your pillow

-Forget about punching a pillow, a wall, or the object of your anger.
+If you’re wondering how to calm down, forget about punching a pillow, a wall, or the object of your anger.
 Contrary to popular belief, these common reactions don’t decrease your anger.
 In fact, studies find, they only increase your hostility.
-And getting angry over little things can dramatically spike your risk of a heart attack.